Capstone-NaaS/telegraph-cli/README.md

 $ which git
 ```

+An AWS account must have been created, along with an AWS IAM role with `AdministratorAccess` permissions.
+The access key and secret access key must have also been created.

-The AWS CLI must also be configured by running the `aws configure` command.
+The AWS CLI must be configured by running the `aws configure` command.
 The account and region must be specified.

 To initialize Telegraph and ensure your environment is ready for deployment, run: